Consider these 3 real-life scenarios:

 … in each one of the 3 above-mentioned use cases!

-- it helps you outline the content to import by leveraging a YAML format
+- it helps you outline (mind you don't connect it to the module Outline) it the content to import by leveraging a YAML format

 - it streamlines the whole process helping you define a set of content which can be found in multiple content files on your site